IBM/SalesEnablement-PowerVS-L3/docs/Part 7/02 CLIs.md

 ibmcloud pi --help | more
 ```
 ??? tip "Tip for novice Linux users!"
     If you are not familiar with Linux commands, don't worry.
 The command you just ran is actually 2 commands.
 The first is ```ibmcloud pi --help```.
 This executes the **help** option of the PowerVS plugin.
 The second command is the ```more``` command which pauses the output being displayed.
 The **"|"** or **pipe** character takes the output from the first command and sends it as input to the second command.
 If you want to learn more about Linux commands, just do a Internet search on **Linux primer**.

 5. Press the **space bar** to continue the output.

-Notice the last part of the message says: **Enter 'ibmcloud pi help [command]' for more information about a command.**.
-Use this to get more help on individual PowerVS plugin commands.
+Notice the last part of the message says: **Enter 'ibmcloud pi help [command]' for more information about a command.** Use this to get more help on individual PowerVS plugin commands.

 6. List all the PowerVS services provisioned in the account.